ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 Everything for just a few € or $.

-{% include screenshot.html source="/images/xv11-tutorial/mechanical_integration.JPG" %}
+{% include screenshot.html source="/images/xv11-tutorial/mechanical_integration.JPG" caption="LIDAR stand from polycarbonate with M3 screws spacers" %}

 ## Laser Specs and Safety